Kumar-Rishabh/Kumar-Rishabh/README.md

 - 👋 Hi, I’m @Kumar-Rishabh
 - 👀 I’m interested in Machine learning and Data science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on App Development
 - 📫 How to reach me https://www.linkedin.com/in/kumar-rishabh-83ba54176/